jvermeir/ShoppingList/log.md

 needed for the Kotlin service, so I'll keep it.
 To generate a shop-api Kotlin service, I've used this tutorial https://kotlinlang.org/docs/jvm-spring-boot-restful.html.
 This first creates a starter application and a zip file.
 I've downloaded the zip file and used it to replace the contents of `shop/apps/shop-api`, but I've KEPT THE PROJECT.JSON FILE as it was generated earlier.
 The kotlin/spring-boot tutorial shows how to create web services and a database.
-Note that the table name in
+Note that the table name needs to be uppercase in:

 ```
 @Table("MENUITEMS")